iotaledger/susee-streams-poc/iota-bridge/README.md

   application to a *Sensor* application
 * Send remote control confirmations from a *Sensor* application to the *x86/PC Sensor* or *Management Console* application
-* Receive IotaBridgeRequests containing one of the above described REST API requests as a binary serialized package which can be used to interact with the IOTA Bridge e.g. via LoRaWAN
+* Receive IotaBridgeRequest packages containing one of the above described REST API requests as a binary serialized package which can be used to interact with the IOTA Bridge e.g. via LoRaWAN

 ## Prerequisites and Build